Registration for Festival Forum at the 2014 Independent Film Week Will Open in August

 Industry Online Dossier

-IFP’s new Online Industry Dossier provides festival programmers with details on the 165 projects participating in the 2012 Project Forum.
+IFP’s Online Industry Dossier provides festival programmers with details on the 160+ projects participating in the 2013 Project Forum.
 Featuring plot and crew information, extended video samples, trailers, script excerpts, look-books, and much more, this invaluable resource will help you determine the projects that you can’t miss at Film Week well before you even arrive at Lincoln Center.

 Independent Filmmaker Conference

 This weeklong event brings the international film community together to celebrate, advocate, and introduce new voices on the independent scene.
 The Filmmaker Conference consists of a variety of small group & networking activities, hands-on workshops, keynotes with innovators and programming specifically geared towards festivals.
-This year’s participants include Michel Reilhac (ARTE), Orlando Bagwell (Ford Foundation), and a case study of Benh Zeitlan’s Beasts of the Southern Wild.
+Full schedule coming soon.
 Festival attendees get access to the Filmmaker Conference on a first-come, first-served basis.

 Project Forum Microcinema Pitch Screenings